- Reduce downtime and streamline incident remediation by adding PagerDuty’s incident management functionality to Microsoft Teams' collaboration tools.

 - "You've successfully connected the

 If you receive the following error messages, your account may not have the correct permissions to complete set up or the connection link has expired.
-Please ensure your PagerDuty role is an Account Owner or Global Admin, check to see if another private chat has been sent with a renewed link and retry Step 4 of In Microsoft Teams.
+Please ensure your PagerDuty role is an Account Owner or Global Admin, check to see if another private chat has been sent with a renewed link, and retry Step 4 of In Microsoft Teams.
+For more information about PagerDuty user roles, please read Advanced Permissions.

 - "We can't connect Microsoft Teams to PagerDuty.
 Authorization cannot be completed at this time.
 You may close this window."